-In 1959, Frits Kloezeman left to start his own film studio, which was not a success.
+In 1959, Kloezeman left to start his own film studio, which was not a success.
 He became a freelance illustrator for magazines and books until he was hired by the Marten Toonder Studios as studio chief in 1962-1963.
-He worked on productions like the daily 'Tom Poes' comic, and also set up his own, realistic, comic 'S.S.
+He worked on productions like the daily 'Tom Poes' comic, and also wrote and drew two stories 'S.S.
 Anne', a realistic comic about an old steamship, based on an idea by Lo Hartog van Banda.
 It was published in newspaper De Telegraaf and radioguide Tros Kompas in the period 1963-1964.

 Swan Features Syndicate then approached him to draw a comic strip set in 7th century China, which was written by detective novelist and sinologist Robert H. van Gulik (1910-1967).
 This resulted in the comic strip about 'Rechter Tie' ('Judge Dee'), an historical character who had served as magistrate, minister and marshal during the Tang dynasty.
 Van Gulik had written several well-documented crime novels about the character since 1956 and now embarked upon a comic adaptation.
 Kloezeman's experiences in China and Indo-China and his artistic perfectionism made him the perfect man for the job to illustrate these stories.

 Kloezeman reworked Van Gulik's copious texts and descriptions into a comic, which was initially made with balloons, but later turned into a text comic.
 It ran in several regional newspapers between 1964 and 1969, and one story was published in the Belgian magazine Spirou/Robbedoes.
 Translations of the comics appeared in Australia, the Dutch Antilles, France and Italy.